 On June 29th and 30th at Chicago's Douglas Park, Lyrical Lemonade hosted their second annual Summer Smash music festival.
-Lyrical Lemonade is an entertainment and music community created by Cole Bennett.
-Cole Bennett is currently one of pop culture's biggest leaders in the entertainment industry.
-He specializes in almost every part of the business side of hip-hop/rap you can imagine.
+Lyrical Lemonade is a production, entertainment, and music company created by Cole Bennett.
+Cole Bennett is currently one of the biggest leaders in the entertainment industry.
 From Chicago himself, he put on quite a show for his city.
 This post is a review of the 2019 festival.

 2-Day VIP ticket was $215.
 Yes, we are both thinking the same thing; those prices are fabulous for a music festival with all of that talent.
 However, it always depends on the organization of the event and what access your ticket gives you.
 Below, we will see the worth of different tickets.